Chitty Chitty Bang Bang: After the story

-As Caractacus' story concludes, the children ask if it ends with him and Truly married, but Caractacus does not answer.
+As Caractacus' story concludes with the Bomburst regime toppled, the children ask if it ends with him and Truly married, but Caractacus does not answer.
 He later apologizes for his children when he takes Truly home, saying that the difference in their social status would make a relationship between them unfeasible, offending Truly.
 Returning home, Caractacus is surprised to encounter Truly's father Lord Scrumptious, who is revealed to have been Grandpa Potts' former brigadier.
 Lord Scrumptious offers to buy Caractacus' failed candies and market them to the public as dog treats.
 Overjoyed, Caractacus rushes off to tell Truly, whose house staff has already told her the news, and she meets him halfway.
-They confess their love for each other, and as they return home, Chitty flies up into the sky without wings.
+They confess their love for each other and agree to marry.
+As they return home, Chitty flies up into the sky, this time without wings.